Artemis, Orion and the quest to get humans to the moon again | DW | 02.02.2021

 Hammer stood in front of ESM2, which is almost completely integrated and ready for the Artemis 2 mission, which will fly astronauts around the moon.
 It will be tested and handed over to NASA later this year.

 ESM1 has already been delivered to the Americans.
-It's soon to be integrated with the rest of the spacecraft, ready to be loaded with fuel and launched by the end of 2021.
+It's scheduled to be integrated with the rest of the spacecraft, loaded with fuel and launched by the end of 2021.

 "You can see propellant tanks, cables, electronic devices.
 It's an incredible piece of machinery and I never get tired of getting totally amazed when I see and touch that," said Hammer.

-Germany's star astronaut, Alexander Gerst, made some inspirational remarks about human travel to the moon, replete with the usual clichés.
-But Gerst is good talent, a good communicator.
+German star astronaut Alexander Gerst also delivered some inspirational remarks about human travel to the moon, replete with the usual clichés.
+But Gerst is talented and he is a good communicator.

 Gerst calls the moon "our 8th continent."
 Going back to the moon will bring us the "knowledge of tomorrow," he says, including science on living sustainably on Earth and long term on the moon.
 He's also excited about bringing samples of moon and Mars rock back to Earth.

+European astronaut Alexander Gerst, whom colleagues see as a potential front-runner to lead an Orion mission

-But later, during a Q&A session, ESA's outgoing director general, Jan Wörner, reminded us, that he is not a fan of "going back to the moon."
+But later, during a Q&A session, ESA's outgoing director general, Jan Wörner, reminded us, that he is not a fan of the phrase "going back to the moon."

-Saying were "going back" is too much like our returning or repeating what was last done during the Apollo moon missions between 1969 and 1972 — and that smacks of the Cold War era, said Wörner.
+Saying were "going back" sounds too much like repeating what was last done during the Apollo moon missions between 1969 and 1972 — and that smacks of the Cold War era, said Wörner.

 So, we'll have to "look forward" to see what happens.
-There is one area where the space community seems entirely backward-looking, however.
+There is one area, however, where the space community seems entirely backward-looking.

 During the Q&A session, talk turned to the lucky astronauts who would get to fly first on Orion.

-Those comments, while true, seemed to ignore that a "she" or gender-neutral individual may hold those very same qualities as well.
+Those comments, while true, seemed to ignore that a "she" or gender-neutral individual may possess those very same qualities, too.

 DW just had to follow-up.
 We asked: "What is ESA actively doing to address the gender imbalance in space?"